Stability results for some geometric inequalities and their functional versions: Stability results for functional inequalities

-2mm \begin{proof} We treat the case when $f$ is concave and strictly increasing.
+The analogue stability result holds, if $f$ is convex and strictly decreasing. \end{theo} 2mm \begin{proof} We treat the case when $f$ is concave and strictly increasing.
 The case when $f$ is convex and strictly decreasing is done similarly.
-To simplify notation, we set $w=\int e^{-\psi} dx$ and $d\nu = \frac{1}{w}e^{-\psi} \, dx =\frac{1}{w}d \mu$.
+We set $d\nu =\frac{ e^{-\psi} dx}{\int e^{-\psi} dx} =\frac{ \mu}{\int d \mu} $.
 Then $\nu$ is a probability measure and by Jensen's inequality and a change of variable,

 Thus, by the assumption of the theorem, we get

 The last inequality holds as by Taylor's theorem and the assumptions on $f$ (i.e., $f''\le 0$), for $\varepsilon$ small enough, there is a real number $\tau$ such that